Play Wales 2021 publications

 This issue concentrates on recognising and understanding the importance of community-based open access playwork provision.
 It explores how playing contributes to children’s resilience and wellbeing and how open access playwork provision provides support for all children and their parents.

 Community and town councils

-This issue for community and town councils provides information about how to support better opportunities for children to play in their communities.
+This issue provides information about how to support better opportunities for children to play in their communities.
 Community and town councils, and therefore councillors, in Wales are well placed to be play champions for the communities in which they live and serve.

 This issue offers information and guidance for head teachers, teachers and school governors.
 It discusses ways schools can promote play as we continue to help children deal with the uncertainties they have faced.

 This issue provides information about how the cultural sector can support and influence children and teenagers’ opportunities to play.
 It is aimed at managers and strategic leaders to build upon the growing understanding and interest to support children’s play in the cultural sector.

 Playday is an annual UK celebration of children’s right to play.
 To help settings working with children to commit the day to play, we developed a list of top tips for a playful Playday.
 The list offers practical tips for giving children enough time, space and permission to play.